Speaker(s):

 At the conclusion of this session, the participant should be able to:

-• Describe the language and framework of competency-based Medical Education.
+• Describe the language and framework of Competency-based Medical Education.

 • Understand and apply a model of direct observation to their feedback and assessment.